Lumbini/Noise_Filters/README.md

 	python TestTemporalMedianFilter.py

-The goal of this project was to create 2 filters to reduce the noise present in data received by a LIDAR.
+The goal of this project was to create 2 filters to reduce the noise present in data received from a LIDAR.
 Python 2.7 was used to complete the project.
 A test driven development approach was taken to ensure accuracy of the filters.